-Change to the directory of dahdi-linux-complete-XX (XX represents DAHDI version), then perform commands one by one to install DAHDI.
+Change to the directory dahdi-linux-complete-XX (XX represents DAHDI version), then perform commands one by one to install DAHDI.

-- # cd /usr/src/dahdi-linux-complete-XX
+- # cd /usr/src/dahdi-linux-complete-xx

 - # make

 - # make install

 - # make install-config

 - # systemctl enable dahdi

-if successfully done, it is time for you to install Libpri and Asterisk.
+save your changes and exit.
+Then run "make" again, if successfully done, it is time for you to install Libpri and Asterisk.